20 Pantry Snacks Every New Mom Should Have After Baby - Baby Chick

 Crackers on a white plate

-When choosing a cracker, look for ones made with 100% whole grains and limited ingredients.
+When choosing a cracker, look for ones made with 100% whole grain ingredients and a limited number of ingredients.
 Whole grains in crackers can include brown rice, whole wheat, quinoa, and millet.

 6. Popcorn